Squidtyper/42Codam/README.md

 <br>Language C++
 <br>A series of exercises addressing each time a specific topic.
 <br>Each exercise contains a subject document in pdf.

+**Inception:**
+<br>Docker and Docker Compose
+<br>Test a WordPress website on a VM machine.
+First change the host IP to lizhang.42.fr.
+Docker compose creates 3 containers, NGINX, WordPress and MariaDB 2 volumes WordPress and MariaDB.
+NGINX manages all requests from the clients, WordPress runs PHP-FPM and MariaDB saves all user data.
+For this project, pulling from official images are prohibited, therefore Debian12.12 is used.